A speech sound disorder is an umbrella term used to describe any difficulty with speech sounds.

 What Is A Speech Sound Disorder?

-Any difficulty with perception, motor production, or phonological representation of speech sounds can be considered a speech sound disorder.
+Any difficulty with perception, motor production, or phonological representation of speech sounds and speech segments can be considered a speech sound disorder.

 There are two main types of speech sound disorders that differ depending on their cause.